MatteoCinti/real-time-todo/readme.md

 For the routing I use [Tanstack Router](https://tanstack.com/router/latest).
 It is a fully typed router that allows to create nested routes and as in this case createsa App folder routing system similar to Next.js.
 I also manage autheticated routes through the router in a very simple way.

 Again with the same idea of exploring new tools very praised right now I tryed [shadcnui](https://ui.shadcn.com/docs) for the UI components in combination with tailwind css.
 It is not a component library so we own the code and have a great flexibility to customize the components.
-It is also very well documented and has a great community. adoption of this kind of tool is growing rapidly so here is a small showcase of what they can do
+It is also very well documented and has a great community.
+Adoption of this kind of tool is growing rapidly so here is a small showcase of what they can do

 #### Backend

-On the backend I use an express server paired with [Apollo Server](https://www.apollographql.com/docs/apollo-server) and (Apollo Server Subscriptions)[https://www.apollographql.com/docs/apollo-server/data/subscriptions] since I know you use GraphQL in your projects and again for the love of exploring new ways of doing things.
+On the backend I use an express server paired with [Apollo Server](https://www.apollographql.com/docs/apollo-server) and (Apollo Server Subscriptions)[https://www.apollographql.com/docs/apollo-server/data/subscriptions] since I know you use GraphQL in your projects.

-I installed [Graphql-codegen](https://the-guild.dev/graphql/codegen/docs/getting-started) so that all the queries can be typed both on the Bcakend and the frontend.
+I installed [Graphql-codegen](https://the-guild.dev/graphql/codegen/docs/getting-started) so that all the queries can be typed both on the backend and the frontend.

 The database is a PostgresQl DB and the ORM in use is the classic [Sequelize](https://sequelize.org/master/).
 Migration files have been created to set it up and have a clean database structure.